Privacy Notice

 Who is the data controller

-The data controller for tempoapp.app and the Tempo application is Caereforge, an independent software publisher based in Italy, reachable at privacy@tempoapp.app.
+The data controller for tempoapp.app and the Tempo application is Caereforge, an independent software publisher based in Italy, currently operating as an individual author pending company registration.
+Contact for any privacy matter: privacy@tempoapp.app.

 Security